atomicdata-dev/atomic-data-docs/src/core/serialization.md

 Atomic Data is not necessarily bound to a single serialization format.
 It's fundamentally a data model, and that's an important distinction to make.
-However, it's recommended to use `AtomicTriples`, which is specifically designed to be a simple, performant format for Atomic Data.
+However, it's recommended to use `ad3`, which is specifically designed to be a simple and performant format for Atomic Data.

 ## AtomicTriples (.ad3)